untangled-lang/untangled/README.md

 source file for the Language Reference Manual.
 You can edit it like a normal markdown file.
 You can also define additional react components in `docs/src/components`, and then import/use them in the MDX file.

+While writing, you can run `npm run dev` from inside the `docs` folder to start a local server that will render a preview of the LRM, and auto-refresh when you make changes.

+Running `make docs` from the project root will automatically generate a PDF of the LRM.